-I've been seeing a lot of memes and graphics floating around social media the last few weeks on the rights of introverts.
+I've been seeing a lot of pro-introvert memes and graphics floating around social media the last few weeks.
 What I find most interesting about this recent trend are the heated comments that follow these posts.
 People are pretty stirred up on the topic!

-From what I gather, there seems to be a common misconception among introverts that extroverts think they are "one up" over introverts, and that the world would be a far better place if all introverts adopted extroverted traits.
+From what I gather, there seems to be a common misconception that some introverts believe that extroverts think they are superior - that the world would be a far better place if all introverts adopted extroverted traits.

-Some introverts on these threads shared feeling highly misunderstood; extroverts shared that they are feeling labeled as pushy insensitive a-holes.
+Some of the introverts on these threads share feeling highly misunderstood, while extroverts share that they are feeling labeled as pushy, insensitive a-holes.

 I am what is called an Ambivert, I have a solid foot in both personality types.
 This balance offers an interesting perspective in that my extroverted side has always embraced the qualities my introverted side provides, while my introverted side adores my what my extrovert brings to the table.

 For example, my introvert craves regular solitude.
 I need time in nature and with animals and my rescue pets.
-However, because I am a busy professional, I don't always allow for this.
+However, because I am a busy professional, my schedule doesn't always allow for this.
 That is where my extrovert steps in and is fiercely protective about my boundaries and privacy.

 My introvert's energy is often drained by large crowds (i.e. Disneyland, concerts), and I appreciate working on solo projects like writing quietly on my own.
 So my extrovert steps in and makes sure that I clearly manage expectations of others with respect to my time, and reminds me that it is my job to let my no be no, and my yes be yes...often using humor in doing so.